Maclura pomifera: Uses

 The heavy, close-grained, yellow-orange wood is dense and prized for tool handles, treenails, fence posts, and other applications requiring a strong, dimensionally stable wood that withstands rot.
 Although its wood is commonly knotty and twisted, straight-grained Osage orange timber makes good bows, as used by Native Americans.
 John Bradbury, a Scottish botanist who had traveled the interior United States extensively in the early 19th century, reported that a bow made of Osage timber could be traded for a horse and a blanket.
 Additionally, a yellow-orange dye can be extracted from the wood, which can be used as a substitute for fustic and aniline dyes.
 At present, florists use the fruits of M. pomifera for decorative purposes.

 When dried, the wood has the highest heating value of any commonly available North American wood.

 Osage orange wood is more rot-resistant than most, making good fence posts.
 They are generally set up green because the dried wood is too hard to reliably accept the staples used to attach the fencing to the posts.
 Palmer and Fowler's Fieldbook of Natural History 2nd edition rates Osage orange wood as being at least twice as hard and strong as white oak (Quercus alba).
+The Wood Database gives a Janka hardness of 11.64 kN (white oak: 5.99 kN) and a modulus of rupture of 128.6 MPa (white oak: 102.3 MPa).
 Its dense grain structure makes for good tonal properties.
 Production of woodwind instruments and waterfowl game calls are common uses for the wood.

 Compounds extracted from the fruit, when concentrated, may repel insects, but the naturally occurring concentrations of these compounds in the fruit are too low to make the fruit an effective insect repellent.
 In 2004, the EPA insisted that a website selling M. pomifera fruits online remove any mention of their supposed repellent properties as false advertising.